-All exterior doors must be weather-tight to avoid any air or water infiltration, be lockable, have no holes, have all trim intact, and have a threshold.
+All exterior doors must be weather-tight to avoid any air or water infiltration, be lockable, have no holes, have all trim intact, have a threshold and all main swing entry doors must have a deadbolt with thumb turn.

 All interior doors must have no holes, have all trim intact, and be openable without the use of a key.
+All bedrooms must have an installed privacy door.